What Is Breast Augmentation?

 - Breast implants won’t prevent your breasts from sagging.
 To correct sagging breasts, you might need to consider a breast lift (Mastopexy) in addition to breast augmentation.

 - Breast implants aren’t guaranteed to last a lifetime.
-You might need to changed your implants in 8 to 10 years.
+You might need to change your implants in 8 to 10 years.

 - You might need routine MRI scans.
 It is recommended to monitor silicone breast implants with routine MRI scans every two years, starting three years after the initial implant surgery.